From rock climbing to spa treatments, kayaking to relaxing in hammocks, the list is almost never-ending for the best things to do in Ao Nang.

 If boating around to lush tropical islands is your idea of a good day out, sign up for one of these excellent tours.

-Leaving in the morning you jump in a speedboat or longtail and visit a bunch of different islands.
+Leaving in the morning from Ao Nang Beach, you’ll jump in a speedboat or longtail and visit a bunch of different islands.
 You will check out some secluded beaches, do some snorkelling and may even get a chance to see some monkeys and other wildlife.

 Expect to pay between 400 and 1500 THB, depending on the type of island tour you want to do.